yuyahagi/oommf-llb/README.md

 1. Copy source codes (\*.cc and \*.h) in this directory to (OOMMF_DIR)/app/oxs/local/ where (OOMMF_DIR) is the directory OOMMF is installed in your system.

 2. You also need to copy files in base_src/ and ext_src/ to (OOMMF_DIR)/app/oxs/base/ and (OOMMF_DIR)/app/oxs/ext/, respectively.
-These files will replace the original OOMMF source files so keep the original as backup or
+These files will replace the original OOMMF source files so keep the original as backup or use Makefile's as described below, which will automatically keep the backup.

 3. Go to (OOMMF_DIR) and run pimake as

     ```tclsh oommf.tcl pimake```

 ### Makefile configuration ###